Yue Guang Bai (White Moonlight)

 Yue Guang Bai leaves are not withered in the typical hot noon sunlight like most teas.
 Rather, they are withered indoors or can even be withered outside at night (poetically speaking) “under the moonlight,” if there’s a nice dry night-time wind picking up over the cooling land.
 This unusual method of manufacture necessitates careful attention from the tea maker as it withers over approximately 24 hours.
 The leaves need to have air flow maintained over them to avoid molding.
 However, the careful process is well worth the effort.
-This “dark wither” is thought to give the tea a softer character without losing its depth.
+This “dark wither” is thought to give the tea a very soft character without losing its depth.

 Origins and tea cultivation in Jinggu

 The tea leaves that are used to make Yue Guang Bai (White Moonlight) come from an altitude of approximately 1500 meters high in the mountains of Xiao Jinggu in Yunnan Province.
 Jinggu County is the largest forested county in Yunnan and it grows some of the richest mao cha available.
 It is also known for producing sweet Chinese dates.
 The local tea trees have new growth that is covered in very fuzzy white hairs on the undersides of the leaves.
 This is easily seen in the young one-bud-one-leaf pluckings used in Yue Guang Bai.
 Made from tea trees rather than tea bushes, traditional White Moonlight can be infused more times while still providing good flavor and aroma.